 What is sepsis?

+Sepsis is an abnormal response that occurs when the immune system is overwhelmed by infection causing it to attack and damage its own tissues and organs.
 A life-threatening condition, sepsis kills around 44,000 people in the UK every year, according to the Sepsis Trust.

 Some people are more vulnerable to developing sepsis than others, including:

-- the very young and the very old
+- The very young and the very old

-- those who have had surgery
+- Those who have recently undergone surgery

-- those with HIV
+- HIV sufferers

-- or those undergoing chemotherapy treatments.
+- Individuals undergoing chemotherapy treatment

-- Skin mottled or discoloured
+- The skin becoming mottled or discoloured

 - Extreme shivering or muscle pain

-- Passing no urine (in a day)
+- Passing no urine in a day

 - Severe breathlessness

-- Slurred speech.
+- Slurred speech

 If you show any signs of sepsis you are urged to seek medical assistance as quickly as possible.